cisagov/ScubaGear/baselines/exo.md

 sensitive information as well as intentional exfiltration of data.
 DLP forms an integral part of securing Microsoft Exchange Online.
 There are several commercial DLP solutions available that document support for M365.
-Microsoft themselves offers DLP services, controlled within the Microsoft Purview compliance portal.
+Microsoft themselves offer DLP services, controlled within the Microsoft Purview compliance portal.
 Agencies may select any service that fits their needs and meets the requirements outlined in this baseline setting.
 The DLP solution selected by an agency should offer services comparable to those offered by Microsoft.